Sub-Acute Soft Tissue Injury Treatment

 Joint stiffness is a complication associated with both joint and adjacent muscle, tendon and ligament injury.
-Your physiotherapist is highly skilled in regaining full joint motion via a range of skillful hands-on techniques.
+Your physiotherapist is highly skilled in regaining full joint motion via a range of skilful hands-on techniques.
 After a diligent assessment, your experienced physiotherapist will discuss with you what techniques would be most appropriate.
-Ultimately, we aim to provide the safest, quickest and most-effective solution.
-Any risk-factors or concerns are openly discussed with you prior to the application of the technique.
+Ultimately, we aim to provide the safest, quickest and most effective solution.
+Any risk factors or concerns are openly discussed with you before the application of the technique.

 Examples of Joint Techniques may include:

 - Minimal Energy Techniques (Active Joint Repositioning via extremely gentle muscle activation)

 - Joint Manipulation (High-velocity thrusts – Rarely recommended.
 Any risk factors will be discussed, and your consent sought before application of the technique if this is recommended for you.)

 Protective Strapping / Support / Brace